|

 of healer at least for a short period of time while they bring the damage.
 Additionally,

-almost immediately upon gaining cat form (level 20) you’ll notice
+almost immediately upon gaining cat form you’ll

-a marked increase in both damage and overall mana efficiency.
+notice a marked increase in both damage and overall mana efficiency.
 Kill

 a few mobs, drop out of cat form to put up some heals on yourself, return